 What is a Cash ISA?

 An Individual Savings Account, or ISA as they’re more commonly known, is a savings account where you don’t pay tax on any interest you earn.
 So, if you’re currently paying tax on your savings in a standard account, an ISA could be a great way to make the most of your money.

 There are many different types of ISA, including Stocks and Shares, Help to Buy, Innovative Finance and Lifetime accounts, with one of the most popular being a Cash ISA.

 Make sure you investigate all of your options before deciding which would work best for you.

 Each year the government sets out your annual ISA allowance, which is the maximum amount of money you can pay into an ISA in that tax year.

-The allowance for the 2019/2020 tax year is £20,000, meaning you can deposit up to that amount in your Cash ISA without having to pay tax on the interest you earn.
+The allowance for this tax year is £20,000, meaning you can deposit up to that amount in your Cash ISA without having to pay tax on the interest you earn.